bartvanhoey/FunctionalCSharp/README.md

 your code more concise, maintainable, expressive, robust, testable, and concurrency-friendly.

+Functional Programming is like a philosophy of transparency.
+In doing so, we create code that other developers can trust, understand, and build upon.

 ## Why Functional Programming

 Biggest problem in software development is complexity.
 Complexity of a code base affects Development Speed, Number of Bugs, Agility,